jettymx/jetty-infosite/en/servicios-de-transporte.md

             <p>
              <span class="textBold">Security and comfort</span>
               <br>
-              During your trip with Jetty, you have the confidence to calmly take out your laptop, cell phone or video game, or even sleep peacefully with the certainty that you will arrive safely and comfortably at your destination.</p>
+              During your trip with Jetty, you have the confidence to calmly use your laptop, cell phone, a video game, or even sleep peacefully with the certainty that you will arrive safely and comfortably to your destination.</p>
           </div>

           <div class="col-md-2 col-xs-2">